calaldees/teachingWorkshops/teacherEducation/_session_meta.md

     * Ready to break the mechanical mold and explore new ideas
 * SP20 - (PGCE) Impact + Data

-### How are fundamental maths and English skills addressed in (subject)?​
+### How are fundamental maths and English skills addressed in Computing?​

-SP3 highlights technical language and how this is required for students to even think in their discipline.
+* SP3 highlights technical language and how this is required for students to even think in their discipline.
 These key themes run through planning as technical language should be identified in all lessons.

-Constructing algorithms requires understanding of operations (mathematical).
+* Constructing algorithms requires understanding of operations (mathematical).
 Computing is maths.
+* Meta-cognition - discussed manifesting meaningful reflections

 ### Why is it sequenced in this way?